Survival Guide to Sailing with Strangers

 Bring dozens of (digital) books

 In today's world, we crave being able to disconnect and slow our pace of life.
 Disconnecting completely while sailing is wonderful, but you still need to exercise your mind and fill your days with something.

 The Kindle Paperwhite is really suited to sailing.
 It's waterproof and saves precious space in your luggage that traditional books simply don't.
 I personally read a lot of books set in Greece and books about sailing while sailing myself.

 External batteries are your friends

 The boat I was on was well equipped for modern life.
-While it didn’t have wifi onboard, it did have ample solar power to recharge my electronics overnight.
-Power and connectivity aren’t give-ins when sailing though.
+While it didn't have wifi onboard, it did have ample solar power to recharge my electronics overnight.
+Power and connectivity aren't give-ins when sailing though.
 Bring an external battery along for peace of mind and a backup personal power source.